andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-20-apps-for-good-awards-2018.md

 If you work in the tech industry, you can share your experience by [becoming an expert](https://www.appsforgood.org/public/get-involved/become-an-expert).

 If you're a head or ICT teacher, the team at Apps for Good are happy to [provide guidance](https://www.appsforgood.org/public/about-us#contact-us) on delivering the course.
-And it really is free, for non-fee paying schools.
+And it really is free for non-fee paying UK schools.
+It is available to schools outside the UK too.

 And if you're a parent, please mention it to your school.
 Your children will gain so much from it.